 Any.do and Todoist are two popular task management apps that we like a lot for their ease of use and simple overviews.
-Though neither will be storming the gates of our best project management software roundup, they can help you keep track of tasks and restore order to your day.
-To find out which is the best pick for you and your situation, we’ve put together this Todoist vs Any.do comparison.
+Though neither will be storming the gates of our best project management software roundup (click that link for the full list), they can help you keep track of tasks and restore order to your day.
+To find out which is the best pick for you and your situation, our experts put together this Todoist vs Any.do comparison.

 - Both Todoist and Any.do are to-do lists first and foremost, meaning that they’re great for keeping track of simple tasks, not whole projects.